 Low-cost tooling, quick turn around time, and flexibility in part design.

 Who should I contact to send in my RFQ?

 Here are a few ways to send in your RFQ:

 What is your minimum order?

-Our minimum order is usually however many parts we can next on two sheets of material.
-The cost of our minimum lot run may depend on metal type, thickness, secondaries (plating, forming, electro-polishing, etc) packaging options or any of your requests.
+Our minimum order is two sheets of material.
+The cost of our minimum lot run may depend on the metal type, thickness, secondaries (plating, forming, electro-polishing, etc) or packaging options.

 What type of files do we accept?

-DXF and DWG are the preferred format for drawings.
+STEP, DXF, DWG, and X_T are the preferred formats for drawings.